caido/documentation/src/concepts/workflows_js.md

 - The `sdk.findings.create()` method is called.
 - This call will await the completion of the creation process of the `finding` object and then creates a new Finding with it in the Caido interface.
 :::

-## Additional Information

-For further documentation on coding in Workflows - click [here](/guides/workflows.md).